spawnmarvel/learning-docker/README.md

 # Check if docker groups is present
 getent group
+# docker:x:988:

 getent group | grep docker
 # docker:x:999:

 # check if a user is in a group
-id username
+id the_username
+# we see groups

-# Add the connected user "$USER" to the docker group.
+# Add the connected user the_username to the docker group.
 Change the user name to match your preferred user if you do not want to use your current user:

-sudo usermod -a -G $USER docker
+sudo usermod -aG docker the_username
 # Adding user username to group docker

+id the_username
+# we seee groups and now the 988(docker)

 # Activate, either do a newgrp docker or log out/in to activate the changes to groups.
 newgrp docker